 Mr. Pokluda was appointed President in May 2011 and Chief Executive Officer in January 2012.
 From 2007 until 2011, he served as Vice President - Sales and Marketing.
-During his 24 years with the Company, Mr. Pokluda has a demonstrated history of substantial contributions to the Company including the construction and leadership of our long-term growth plan, implementation of the National Service Center, the commercialization of our private branded products, co-leadership of the initial public offering in 2006 and add-on offering in 2007 and acquisitions.
+During his 25 years with the Company, Mr. Pokluda has a demonstrated history of substantial contributions to the Company including the construction and leadership of our long-term growth plan, implementation of the National Service Center, the commercialization of our private branded products, co-leadership of the initial public offering in 2006 and follow-on offering in 2007 and acquisitions.
 Mr. Pokluda served on the Board of Directors of Houston Electrical League (HEL) for several years, is an affiliate member of the National Association of Electrical Distributors (NAED), and a graduate of the College of Engineering at Texas A&M University.
+In 2012, Mr. Pokluda completed the University of Chicago's Booth School of Business Executive Education Advanced Management Program.
 As the only management representative on our board, and someone with experience in all aspects of our business, Mr. Pokluda provides an insider's perspective in board discussions about our industry and the business and strategic direction of the Company.

-Michael T. Campbell, age 67.
+Michael T. Campbell, age 68.
 Director since 2008.